 Receiving guidance from members through our public policy process and our board of directors, FarmFirst staff work directly with and through the Midwest Dairy Coalition and National Milk Producers Federation to get our policies passed by Congress and signed into law or included in regulations.

-As FarmFirst continues to build on the foundation its built while advocating on federal and regional issues, there is still much more to be done in 2022 and beyond.
+As FarmFirst continues to build on the foundation it has built by advocating on federal and regional issues, there is still much more to be done in 2023.